-Support to building governance is an essential step for enabling the enhancement of space for civil administration and society, respected by armed groups and the cascading of information and decisions through different levels of governance and to ensure the sustainability of any resilience and early recovery actions.
+Support to building governance is an essential step to improve their transparency, participation and accountability in the provision of services and to prevent the control of civilian structures by military actors, enlarge space for civil administration and society.
+This will ensure the sustainability of any resilience and early recovery actions.

 The present action intends to tackle several important weak aspects of governance at local level in Syria.
 Being issued by the central government in 2011, law 107 on decentralisation does not shed light on vertical linkages and relations between the provincial and local governance levels that have developed in opposition-held areas.
 The respective roles of the Provincial and Local councils (PCs and LCs) are not clear.
-In government-controlled areas, the law has not yet been implemented and in
+In government-controlled areas, the law has not yet been implemented and in opposition held areas its legal value is not always recognised although the law can offer a useful template for local governance structures that remain embryonic and in need of support.